dyne/Zenroom/bindings/javascript/README.md

 // digest is base64-encoded (legacy format)
 ```

+This legacy API now emits a deprecation warning on stderr (`logs`).

 For large inputs or one-shot hashing with hex output, prefer
 `hashHex` which handles chunking internally and returns lowercase hex.
 ```